keep-starknet-strange/satoru/book/src/smart-contracts-architecture/exchange-module.md

 # Exchange Module

-The Exchange module encapsulates the core functionalities of the Satoru protocol, handling the creation, execution, and cancellation of various on-chain actions.
+The Exchange module contains the core functionalities of the Satoru protocol, handling the creation, execution, and cancellation of various actions.

 ## Smart Contracts